chrishare/anki/IT/kubernetes.md

 %

 Pods - A collection of tightly coupled containers.
 Often, there is just one container, or a main container and a helper container that must run alongside it.
 Rarely handled manually or directly, in favor of higher abstractions.

 Replication Controller - Pod template with control templates and logic that knows how to scale up or down pods to match specifications.

 Replication Sets - Similar to replication controller, but more advanced and intended to replace replication controllers.

-Deployments - An abstraction used directly by users to specify workloads and setups.
+Deployments - An abstraction used directly by users to specify workloads and setups - abstracts repica sets of pods/containers.
 Uses replication sets to manage deployed container counts, and so on.

 Stateful Sets - Specialized pod controllers for when deployments must be ordered, or when persistence is required, or when stable networking is needed.
+Sometimes used for databases, but databases are often hsoted outside of K8S because K8S does not manage storage and replciation of data updates as first-class citizens.

 Daemon Sets - Specialized pod controllers that typically manage utility tasks, such as logging servers.
 Special in that they can be bound to very specific machines - i.e. one per node, etc.

 Jobs and Cron Jobs - Just like cron jobs, but implemented on the container substrate so they can be server agnostic.

 Services - A basic load balancer for related pods, so that there's a single endpoint for consumers that is stable.
 For instance, an API endpoint would be a service, rather than the (changing) container direct endpoints.
+There are different types - clusterIP for internal-only load balanced abstractions of multiple workers, NodePort for exposing a specific port of each worker node, and LoadBalanced (which is a bad name, because ClusterIp is load balanced too) which is for externally accessible endpoints that come in via an ingress process/controller.

-Volumes - An abstraction that allows pods in a cluster to share the same file server without complex implementation-specific file mounting work.
+Volumes - An abstraction that allows pods in a cluster to share the same local filesystem without complex implementation-specific file mounting work.
 Destroyed after the pod is destroyed, but persists beyond individual containers being destroyed.

 Persistent Volumes - Like volumes, but truly persistent.
 Can guard against Kubernetes failures, such as node issues.
 The storage is not typically managed by Kubernetes, but something like NFS.
+Persistenace volume claims allow users to request a portion of a persistent volume.
+There is also an abstraction called the StorageClass which allows more dynamic provisioning of persistence that statically creating PVs.

 Label - A semantic tag that marks objects as part of a group, such as app=customer-nodejs.
 This tag can then be used as a selector in the declarative documents that spec the cluster layout, and in API calls, etc.

 Annotations - Like labels, but usually rich an unstructructured, not used for selection.
 Things like documentation and notes.